 * No Unilateral Exit: A province cannot simply declare independence on its own (Unilateral Declaration of Independence or UDI).
 This would be illegal under both Canadian and international law.

 * The "Duty to Negotiate": If a province produces a "clear majority on a clear question" in a referendum, the rest of Canada has a constitutional obligation to enter into negotiations.
+But, it would only be that the Monarch itself would have to permit the exit and where do you think you would be going?
+You are an Ass.

 * Constitutional Amendment: To actually leave, the Canadian Constitution would have to be amended.
 This would require negotiations with the federal government and likely all other provinces, covering everything from national debt and borders to Indigenous treaty rights.